Skylab 4 experiment and the day astronauts rioted in space: Myth or reality?

 What happened?

 It was not just a specific event that made this mission remembered almost 50 years later. like the mutiny of three astronauts in space against his superiors on Earth.
-They were a succession of events, some of the crew’s own errors in Space and others “induced” by the constant pressure to which they were exposed.
+It was a succession of events, some of the crew’s own errors in space and others “induced” by the constant pressure to which they were exposed.

 The space mission planned to spend 84 days in orbit and therefore it was the longest up to that moment.
 And he had a very tight schedule, due to the innumerable number of tasks that the three astronauts had to carry out.
 But none of the three considered the problems that could arise if one of them fell ill, and the tasks had to fall on the other two.
 Something that ended up happening.